Targeting Solid Tumors

 Michal Besser, PhD

-Michal Besser, PhD is a former laboratory director at the Ella Lemelbaum Institute for Immuno-Oncology and CSO of the Advanced Biotherapy Center GMP facility at the Sheba Medical Center
+Michal Besser, PhD, is the CTO of Davidoff Cancer Center at Rabin Medical Center and a former laboratory director at the Ella Lemelbaum Institute for Immuno-Oncology and CSO of the Advanced Biotherapy Center GMP facility at the Sheba Medical Center.